How to make Easy 5-minute Miso Soup

 Instructions

-• Bring dashi stock or water to a boil in a medium saucepan.
-Turn off the heat and whisk in miso paste.
-Make sure no big chunks remain.
+• Heat water.
+Bring water to a boil in a medium saucepan.
+Turn off the heat and add the instant dashi powder.
+Add miso paste and whisk until no big chunks remain.

-• Add cubed tofu and wakame.
-Cover and let the residual heat gently warm the tofu and rehydrate the wakame, about 5 minutes.
-If you need, gently reheat soup until steaming.
+• Add tofu and dried seaweed.
+To the hot beroth, add the cubed tofu and wakame.
+Immediately cover with a lid.
+The residual heat will gentky warm the tofu and rehydrate the wakame seaweed, about 2-3 minutes.
+If the soup gets too cold, gently reheat soup until steaming.
 MAKE SURE THE SOUP DOES NOT BOIL!!

 Keyword Miso, Soup